yabadabu/godot_flow/README.md

 * Grid Base Data Visualization and 3D Debug
 * Flow Graphs are godot resources with optional inputs

+# Platforms

+Precompiled versions of the plugin are provided for Windows and OSX platforms.
+But it should compile without problems in the Linux.

+The tool is an editor tool, so it should works where the editor works.
+Most of the code is currently gdscript, except for wrappers clases to implement KDTrees (from https://github.com/jlblancoc/nanoflann) and RTrees (from https://github.com/nushoin/RTree)

+# Roadmap

+See the file addons/flow_nodes_editor/README.md

 # Build From Sources

     $ git submodule update --init